Tenancy Services has provided some guidance on rent discussions.

 Prepare to talk

-Tenants and landlords are encouraged to talk to each other as soon as possible if there are going to be any issues around paying rent.
-If you would like to discuss a rent negotiation, plan a day and time that will suit both parties.
+Tenants and landlords are encouraged to talk to each other as soon as possible if there are going to be issues paying rent.
+If you would like to discuss a rent negotiation, plan a day and time that suits both parties.
 Come prepared to the discussion with key points you would like to discuss, including:

 • If you are a tenant:

-• Have a good think about how much you can afford, prepare a budget and be prepared to discuss your situation openly with your landlord.
+• Have a think about how much you can afford, prepare a budget and be prepared to discuss your situation openly with your landlord

-• Think about what evidence you can share with your landlord about your change in circumstances, and the other avenues you have tried to be able to afford your rent.
+• Think about what evidence you can share about your change in circumstances, and the other ways you have tried to afford your rent

-• Remember the rent the landlord receives is their income and they may not be in a position to have their income reduced by the amount you are seeking.
+• Remember the rent the landlord receives is their income and they may not be able to have their income reduced by the amount you are seeking.

 • If you are a landlord:

-• Have a good think about if you can afford to accept either a temporary rent reduction or rent deferment.
+• Consider whether you can afford to accept either a temporary rent reduction or rent deferment.

 • Have a start and end date in mind as part of your rent negotiation.
 Make sure you consider other factors including employment that may affect your ability to pay rent.